 Remaining colonies in Africa, according to the UN General Assembly.
 See the UN's list of remaining colonies here.
 Mauritania withdrew its claim to Western Sahara in 1979 and left.
 But Morocco stayed.
 The Saharawi people declared their own Republic in exile, which was later recognised by more than 80 other states.
 Yet the world still refuses to uphold international law and bring the occupation to an end.

 The Saharawi liberation movement, known as the Polisario Front, fought the Moroccan army for 16 years, reclaiming a small section of their country.
 In response Morocco built a 1,000-mile long wall, heavily fortified and mined, which divides the Saharawi refugees from those who still live in the Occupied Territories.
 In 1991 the United Nations brokered a ceasefire and agreed to organise a referendum in which the Saharawi people could vote on the future of Western Sahara.
-Yet more than 20 years later they are still waiting for the vote to take place.
+Yet, the Saharawi people is still waiting for the vote to take place.

 Tens of thousands of Saharawi people still live under Moroccan occupation in Western Sahara.
 Although Saharawis have ruled out terrorism as a political tactic, their lives and activities are severely constricted by a harsh security state.